Bringoff/adb-command-launcher-vs-code/README.md

 [ADB](https://developer.android.com/studio/command-line/adb) should be downloaded and added to the PATH environment variable.

-Currently this extension doesn't know anything about an opened project, so before running any ADB command an app package name (application id, i.e. `com.example.application`, usually placed in module-level `build.gradle` file) should be set.
-This can be done with *Set App Package Name* command. *Show Current App Package Name* displays the app package name previously set for current workspace.
+This extension tries to detect application package name on first activation.
+But if you have custom Android project structure, you may need to set package name manually.
+This can be done with *Set App Package Name* command.
+Package name will be persisted for a workspace. *Show Current App Package Name* displays the app package name previously set for current workspace.
 Selected app package name can be changed at any moment.

 ## Known Issues